-These rules apply only to the filing of documents with the district clerk.
+These rules apply only to the filing of documents with the District or County Clerk.
 These rules do not apply to the filing of documents directly with a judge as contemplated by TEX.
 R. CIV.
 P. 74.

 Rule 3.3 Documents That May Be Electronically Filed